liikii/helloalgo/algonote.md

 • CS366 – Computational Social Choice
 • CS368 – Algorithmic Techniques for Big Data
 • EE364A/B – Convex Optimization I and II

+cs145 CS245
+DBMS implementation (that’s
+CS245, 346, 347, sometimes CS345
+Prerequisites
+CS145 (Introduction to Databases) and CS245 (Database System Principles) or equivalent knowledge is essential.
+We will assume that all students already understand basic database system implementation techniques.
+In this course you will put your basic knowledge into practice while learning about more advanced implementation techniques including those used in commercial products.

+We recommend that all students have prior experience with Unix, and at least with the C programming language.
+It is preferred that students have C++ experience as well, although it is not essential.
+Students with no C++ experience will need to learn quickly; students with no C/Unix experience probably should not take this course.

 ```